dgraph-io/dgraph-docs/content/deploy/cli-command-reference.md

 {{% notice "note" %}}
 You should encapsulate the options for a superflag in double-quotes (`"`) if any of those option values include spaces.
-You can also encapsulate options in double-quotes to improve readability.
-So, you can also use the following syntax for superflags: `--<super-flag-name> "option-a=value; option-b=value"`.
+You can encapsulate options in double-quotes to improve readability.
+You can also use the following syntax for superflags: `--<super-flag-name> "option-a=value; option-b=value"`.
 {{% /notice %}}